Clavibacter sepedonicus: Management

-In the UK, DEFRA Plant Health and Seed Inspectors (PHSI) and SEERAD carry out annual survey work on ware and seed potatoes.
-Samples are sent to the Fera Science which was formerly known as The Central Science Laboratory (for England and Wales) and to Scottish Agricultural Science Agency (SASA) (for Scotland) for latent infection testing (infected but not showing symptoms).
+In the UK, DEFRA Plant Health and Seed Inspectors (PHSI) and the Scottish Government carry out annual survey work on ware and seed potatoes.
+Samples are sent to the Fera Science which was formerly known as The Central Science Laboratory (for England and Wales) and to SASA (for Scotland) for latent infection testing (infected but not showing symptoms).
 Infected crops once identified are intercepted, impounded, and destroyed. additional text.
 In the EU, quarantine facilities and licences are required to obtain, hold, and/or work with the bacteria and in the UK, Department of Trade and Industry (DTI) export licences are required to export it to countries outside of the EU whether through a third party country or not.
 The last known outbreak in the UK was in August 2004.

 There are no chemicals to treat ring rot of potato.
 There are no resistant varieties either.
-If a tuber tests positive for Clavibacter sepidonicus, proper authorities should be immediately contacted as this is a quarantine disease in the United States as well Europe.
+If a tuber tests positive for C. sepedonicus, proper authorities should be immediately contacted as this is a quarantine disease in the United States as well Europe.

-Subsp. sepidonicus presents a danger of long-distance dispersal due to its ability to survive in seeds.
+C. sepedonicus presents a danger of long-distance dispersal due to its ability to survive in seeds.